zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 * Sensation.
 The ability to act knowingly / consciously.
 Animals possess this.
 * Rationality.
 The (soul / psyche / power) of reason / a special rationality / cognitive power to allow beings to grasp universal propositions: all men must die, vs that men died.
 Our laws is another example of generality.

-Aristotle also differs knowing from Plato.
+Aristotle's view on knowing also differs from Plato's.
 As opposed to Plato's Meno in which he talks about facts and Truth with the latter being awakening something we inherently know via dialectical methods.

-Aristotle claims there are two modes of knowing,
+Aristotle claims there are two modes of knowing, e.g. the angles of a triangle sums up to 180
-* The angles of a triangle sums up to 180 by measurement.
+* By measurement.
 This is by experience and factual.
 * By definition.
 This is episteme and appeals to generality.

 ##### On the cause